scientific-python/specs/spec-0009/index.md

     project.
-Those groups are often called the steering committee, committer council, technical operation committee, board of directors, etc. This model might be helpful for projects that need a sponsoring foundation, and establishing electoral mechanisms is challenging.
+Those groups are often called the steering committee, committer council, technical operation committee, board of directors, etc. This model might be helpful for projects that need a sponsoring foundation, and projects for which establishing electoral mechanisms is challenging.
 - Electoral
   - The community elects the leadership or decision-making body.
 This model aims to ensure that those who guide the project's